 Of the dozens of different subtypes of lymphoma, which one you have can affect how quickly symptoms come on and how sick you feel.
 Many people with this disease may not have any symptoms at first; or the symptoms might be so mild that you pass it off as having a cold or flu.
 That said, there are some classic signs that should raise red flags.

-Respiratory Symptoms of Lymphoma
+Early Symptoms of Lymphoma

 Lymphoma cells release substances that can increase body temperature, leading to a low fever that may come and go.
-It’s easy to write it off as a common cold or flu, but if it keeps happening, it could be more than that.
+It’s easy to write it off as a common flu, but if it keeps happening, it could be more than that.

-Lymphoma can masquerade as a bad cold in other ways, too: If the cancer cells are growing within lymph nodes in the chest, they may swell and lead to coughing and a feeling of tightness or pressure, or pain behind the breastbone.
+Lymphoma can masquerade as a bad flu or cold in other ways, too: If the cancer cells are growing within lymph nodes in the chest, they may swell and lead to coughing and a feeling of tightness or pressure, or pain behind the breastbone.
 There’s also a rare type of lymphoma that grows within the actual lining of the lungs, which sometimes causes coughing and chest tightness.

 Lymphoma and Weight Loss